 Pre-installed automations let you combine a trigger and one or more actions into a full automation.
 This automation is then added to a user’s site when they install your app.

-Unlike a trigger or an action, you don’t need to create a schema for a pre-installed automation when you set it up in the Dev Center.
-However, it does involve creating an automation on a site, then exporting that automation to the Dev Center.
+Unlike a trigger or an action, you don’t need to create a schema for a pre-installed automation when you set it up in your app's dashboard.
+However, it does involve creating an automation on a site, then exporting that automation to your app's dashboard.

 Learn more about pre-installed automations.